shazz/ZigMachine/README.md

 The specs of the ZigMachine will definitively evolve over time but for now they try to match what I would have loved to get in the 80-90s:

 - 2 MB of RAM
- - 4 logical linear indexed colors framebuffers (each pixel is an entry yo the 256 colors RGBA palette) of 320x200 pixels
+- 4 logical linear indexed colors framebuffers (each pixel is an entry of the 256 colors RGBA palette) of 320x200 pixels
 - 1 palette for each logical framebuffer
 - 1 physical RGBA framebuffer of 320x200 pixels.
 - CPU frequency is what your Web Assembly browser framework can do.
-So pretty (too) fast.
+So, pretty (too...) fast.
 I'd love to be able to provide a restricted and stable execution speed one day if I find a way to do it.
 - Limited ZigOS for basic setup

 Next in my TODO list:

 - 1 physical RGBA framebuffer of 400x280 pixels without borders, 320x200 pixels with borders.
 - Some kind of non-interrupted VBL and HBL callbacks
 - 1 digital sound channel (44100Hz, 32 bits)
 - YM2149 emulation
 - Blitter emulation for line drawing and polyfilling.
 - Mapped memory in addition to OS functions
 - Emulated hardware scrolling

-For the moment
+For the moment, only Zig is supported to code stuff on the ZigMachine (so the name...) but maybe one days so custom 68K like assembly code.
+Who knows :) Want to add things?

 ## Screenshots